Beta8397/virtual_robot/README.md

 User-defined OpModes must be placed in the teamcode package, and must extend opmode.LinearOpMode.
 Each OpMode must be registered by placing its name in the opModes list in the opmodelist.OpModes class.

-The API for the simulator will soon be documented with a javadoc.
+The API for the simulator is documented with a javadoc.

 The LinearOpMode class in the simulator provides access to:

   a HardwareMap object, which in turn provides access to the two DCMotor objects ("left_motor" and "right_motor"), the gyro sensor ("gyro_sensor"), and the color sensor ("color_sensor");

   a GamePad (implemented in the UI, not a physical gamepad), with a subset of standard gamepad function;

   and, a Telemetry object.

 An approximation of the FTC SDK's ElapsedTime class is provided in the time package.